 Maternal health and COVID-19

-Previous outbreaks that have occurred through history suggest that maternal and neonatal outcomes may be at a higher risk of unfavorable outcomes following exposure to SARS-CoV-2.
+Previous outbreaks that have occurred throughout history suggest that maternal and neonatal outcomes may be at a higher risk of unfavorable outcomes following exposure to SARS-CoV-2.
 Although pregnant women have not been identified as a population at risk during the current pandemic, these individuals may still be vulnerable to more severe effects if infected with SARS-CoV-2.

 SARS-CoV-2 has been found to directly infect cells through its interaction with the angiotensin-converting enzyme 2 (ACE2) receptor.
 During pregnancy, ACE2 receptor levels are upregulated, which accounts for the relatively low blood pressure levels that pregnant women will experience.